mnr/writing-wip/hotmeal.md

 “One minute please.” the receptionist pauses, then fades to black.
 In their place appears a dark-haired, middle-age man.
 He looks up and adjusts something on his desk.

 “Hello Mr. Belo.
 My name is Farj Capcin.
-I'm the product manager for Hestia ovens.
+I’m the product manager for Hestia ovens.
 I’m told you have some questions.”
 He waves his hand from off-screen to the center of his view, adding two more individuals.
 “This is Ms. Broin, our attorney, and Mr. Nilsson, who manages media relations.
 Since you are a police representative, we are recording this call.
 Do you object?”

-"Feel free."
+“Feel free.”
 The prickly reception did not surprise Araci.
 He’d used his detective status to get the receptionist to act, but knew it would put everyone on guard.

 “I’m investigating the death of Dakota Williams...”